 Welcome to the Literary Sofa’s biggest event of the year.
 This isn’t the summer any of us were hoping for but the supply of new books is as good as ever.
-Like everything else, my Summer Reads has encountered logistical challenges and will be released in two parts with a follow-up next month and the best guest programme I can put together.
+Like everything else, my Summer Reads has encountered logistical challenges but it’s happening anyway, along with the best guest programme I can put together.
 See which authors have already confirmed in the Sofa Dates below.
-(If you are connected with any these titles and would like to get in touch I’d love to hear from you.)
 This blog runs on love of books alone and many new readers discover it via my seasonal recommendations so your help in spreading the word is appreciated more than ever by the authors, publishers and me!

 These seven novels, two memoirs and a story collection will appeal to a wide range of tastes – all titles I enjoyed and rated and you get to hear why.
 Whilst I’m always susceptible to a strong sense of place, that quality now carries a premium and figures especially strongly: Paris, Louisiana, California, the Greek island of Paros, Cornwall, Provence and New York City are just some of the destinations on offer.
 And then there’s gorgeous writing, memorable characters/people and a below the surface journey into many different lives…